aneeshnaik/PoSDomainWalls/README.md

 ## Summary

-This code was used to generate the results in the article [Naik &amp; Burrage (2022)](https://arxiv.org/abs/2205.00712): Dark sector domain walls could explain the observed planes of satellites
+This code was used to generate the results in the article [Naik &amp; Burrage (2022)](https://arxiv.org/abs/2205.00712): "Dark sector domain walls could explain the observed planes of satellites".

 The code was used to run two restricted N-body simulations of a large number of massless point particles representing Milky Way satellites, one simulation with the additional presence of a scalar domain wall (and accompanying fifth force), one without.
 Please see the paper for more details.

-As described below, the mock datasets used to generate the results in the paper are not stored in this repository, but [here](https://doi.org/10.5281/zenodo.5781350).
-Alternatively, the scripts in the `/data` folder can be used to generate the mock datasets anew.

 ## Citation